 When a user doesn't have full authorization for a project, they usually see a limited set of metrics.
 This includes: number of lines of code, number of alerts, and number of alerts fixed, but does not include the project name or source code.
 A user has restricted authorization to view data for a project if:

-- The project is private and access is restricted for all users because the related repository provider uses the private authorization provider.
+- The project is private and access is restricted for all users.
+The integration that provides access to the repository specifies the

 - The project is private and access is restricted for this user.
-The related repository provider uses an external system to provide authorization information, and the user has no access to the repository in the external system.
-Alternatively, they may be logged in with a different account and are therefore unknown to the external system.
+The integration that provides access to the underlying repository uses the repository host to provide authorization information, and the user has no access to the repository in this system.
+Alternatively, they may be logged in with a different account and are therefore unknown to the repository host.

 - An administrator adds a rule for the user to provide restricted access to the project.